JoProvost/r8bemu/README.md

  - type `LOAD` "<basic-file> to load a basic file,
  - type `RUN` "<basic-file> to load and run a basic file,
  - type `LOADM` "<binary-file> to load a binary file.

+## Script
+In order to perform integration tests the content of a script may be is typed on the emulator keyboard.
+To do so, start the application with `--script <path-to-file>`.

 ## Some useful resources
  - https://colorcomputerarchive.com/